Dav1200/in3050-cw/website/readme.txt

 If logged in, you can access a custom route called dashboard 'click on profile' you can change your password, reserver, and view past histroy of your reservations.

+All the emails for simulation are generated in /public/name of emails they are in there respective folders.
+For template i have shown the reservation email on page.